ihavethatonvinyl/blog/content/essays/back-to-the-mother-house.md

 *Mr. Dynamite, the amazing Mr. Please Please himself, the star of the show James Brown and The Famous Flames!*

 Yeah, that James Brown.
 And that would be the Apollo Theater on 125th Street in Harlem, New York City.
-Perhaps the greatest monument of Black music in the United States, if not the world.
+Perhaps the greatest monument to Black music in the United States, if not the world.

 Entire books have been written about *Live at the Apollo* but in the spirit of the album itself (just over 30 minutes long), I will keep the history brief.
 Brown was already known and beloved throughout Black America in 1962 but hadn’t quite broken through on the pop charts.
 He decided to record his midnight show at the Apollo on October 24, 1962 and release it as a live album.